What being a Modern Languages teacher covers:

-Teacher of modern languages must have a degree in one or two modern languages plus a Professional Graduate Diploma in Education (PGDE).
-Alternatively, they will have a degree combining professional education with their chosen languages.
+It’s a career choice that comes with a good starting salary and great opportunities for progression.
+To begin your journey, you need to have a degree in one or two Modern Languages plus a Professional Graduate Diploma in Education (PGDE).
+Alternatively, you can study a degree which combines professional education with your chosen languages.

 Four-year university course in education